 What do you need to stay focused?
 You can be more productive on your projects if you use your time blocks wisely.
 And that means staying focused on your priority activities.
-No getting sucked into Facebook, just to check what’s happening.
+Resist the urge to check social media, just to see what’s happening.
 Stick with your tasks and save surfing for later.

 For me, I need a quiet environment to stay focused.
 I know some people love working with music in the background – just know what works for you.
 I also need bright lighting (or I start to doze off and get eye strain that stops me doing my best work).
-So frankly, working in a noisy coffee shop that has music pumping through the ceiling speakers isn’t going to give me the headspace I need to get on with my work, but I know plenty of developers who swear by dim lights, caffeine, dance music and snacks for their focus time.
+So while working in a noisy coffee shop that has music pumping through the ceiling speakers isn’t going to give me the headspace I need to get on with my work, I know plenty of developers who swear by dim lights, caffeine, dance music and snacks for their focus time.

 Everyone is different.
 Learn what works for you and make it happen.

 4. Weed out Your Workload

 Got too much to do?
 Delegate!
 If you have a team, or access to trusted colleagues who are available to help, then make the most of them.
 This is especially true if you’re stuck wondering how to manage multiple projects with competing deadlines.
 You might be able to delegate whole projects.
-Even if not, cheer up – if you can’t delegate the whole, carve off parts of projects.
-It still means it’s not on your To-Do list (even though have to check up on it, instead of doing it yourself)…
+Even if not, cheer up!
+If you can’t delegate the whole project, then carve off parts of it.
+It still means it’s not on your to-do list (even though you will have to check up on progress, of course)…

 Don’t forget: delegating doesn’t mean that you absolve yourself of everything to do with the task.
 You still have to provide some oversight to your colleague so that you give yourself confidence that the work is being done effectively and to the required standard.